lorecampa/ProjectIngsw-2021/README.md

   - **-address** followed by the ip address u want to connect to;
   - **-port** followed by the port you want to access to.

+ ## Server commands
+    In server terminal you can type this commands in order to get some information:

+    - numofmatch: print the number of active matches;
+    - listmatch: print the info of all the active matches;
+    - logs: followed by match id will print all the logs of that match;
+    - resources: followed by match id will send 20 of each concrete resources to all players of the match;
+    - quit: close the server.

  ## Tools